aau-claaudia/hpc/docs/strato/getting-started/launch-instance.md

 Now that we have created our key pair, we need to upload the public key to Strato

+* Open your Strato dashboard in your browser
 * Navigate to *Compute -> Key Pairs*
 * Click **Import Public Key**.
 This will open a dialog box.
 * Under **Key Pair Name** type in the name you gave the key, when you created it.